Washington DC Monuments at night

 • Martin Luther King Memorial

-If you prefer to be in a group, there are many night tours available.
+If you prefer to be in a group, there are many DC night tours available.
 Many offer a form of transportation other than your feet.
-This is really nice because there is a lot of walking involved when touring the DC monuments.

-Bus Tour
+1. Washington DC Night Bus Tour

 Getting around Washington DC Hop On Hop Off bus tour

-The Washington DC Monuments at Night Bus Tour is probably the best way to tour at night.
+The Washington DC Monuments at Night Bus Tour is probably the best way to tour at DC by night.
 You have the safety of a larger group as well as a guide.
 This is a 3-hour excursion.
 Keep in mind the night bus tour is not offered every night.
 Check the schedule to see when it is available.

 Bike tour of Washington DC

-A Bike Tour of Washington DC at Night is another great way to see the monuments.
-This tour is about three hours and allows you to jump on and off your bike to see the spectacular views all around you.
+This DC monument tour at night is about three hours and allows you to jump on and off your bike to see the spectacular views of the National Mall at night.

-Segway Tour
+4. Segway Monuments at Night Tour

 Segway Tour of Washington DC